rtosholdings/riptable/docs/source/tutorial/tutorial_intro.rst

 -  Transpose columns and rows: ``ds._T``

-Now that we’re all set up, we’re ready to look at Riptable’s foundational data structures: `Intro to Riptable Datasets, FastArrays, and Structs <tutorial_datasets.rst>`__.
+Now that we’re all set up, we’re ready to look at Riptable’s foundational data structures: `Riptable Datasets, FastArrays, and Structs <tutorial_datasets.rst>`__.

 --------------